 - Must have a 4EG senior status and at least a year left as an undergraduate before beginning the combined degree program.

-- Must have a GRE score of 310 or higher.
-A GRE Analytical Writing score of 3.5 is required.
+- GRE Analytical Writing score of 3.5 or higher

 - Must have completed at least seven EEL-prefixed core courses and 2 EE labs.